md8n/GCodeClean/README.md

   --annotate    Annotate the GCode with inline comments.

-  --minimise    Select preferred minimisation strategy, 'soft' - (default) FZ only, 'hard' - All codes, or list of codes
+  --minimise    (Default: soft) Select preferred minimisation strategy, 'soft' - (default) FZ only, 'medium' - All
-                e.g. FGXYZIJK
+                 codes (but leave spaces in place), 'hard' - All codes and remove spaces, or list of codes e.g. FGXYZIJK

   --help        Display this help screen.